nkueng/travelblog/vancouver/van2.md

 The story finally came to a happy end, when I heard about a fellow Swiss student's parents coming over for a visit.
 My parents then brought his parents some old devices of mine (and loads of chocolate).
 Within a week of the incident, I got back on tracks and was independent again.
 Should you read this, Raphaël, once again many thanks to you!

-So, yeah, no more fancy GIFs for the moment, I'm sorry.
+So, yeah, no more fancy GIFs for the moment, sorry.
 As an alternative, though, I can offer mouth-watering images of the results of cooking which I've taken up doing more seriously over here.

 ![](.imgs/van2/van2_18.jpg)
 Yummi!

 That's it for this month, thanks for reading!
-Expect to hear back from me one last time after this whole adventure has come to an end.
+Expect to hear back from me one last time, once this whole adventure has come to an end.
 Until then take care and close your windows, Nicola